-Women advisors are a precious commodity in the financial world.
+Women financial professionals are a precious commodity in the financial world.

 At a time when more than half of the U.S. workforce is female, the percentage of CFP-certified professionals who are women has stayed flat at 23%1 for at least a decade.
-The Bureau of Labor Statistics recently found that 35.5%2 of personal financial advisors are female.
-Analytics firm Cerulli Associates says women represent just 14% of the total advisor and broker head count although about 28% of rookie advisors are female (all according to Financial Advisor magazine).
+The Bureau of Labor Statistics recently found that 35.5%2 of personal financial professionals are female.
+Analytics firm Cerulli Associates says women represent just 18.1% of the total financial professionals and broker head count, up from 15.7% in 20153.

 But ironically, women in business sometimes have the habit of downplaying and even negating some of the qualities that would set them apart, give them an edge, and make them thoroughly outstanding, sought-after leaders and business partners.
 I've seen it happen more often than I can tell you.

 Let me share the story of my friend, whom we'll call Janie.